Flight into Danger (Wednesday Theatre): Production

-The production starred TV personality Ray Taylor in his second television drama role; the first had been Ashes to Ashes also for director Partick Barton.
-Co star Betty Bobbitt was best known for appearing on Daly at Night.
-Barton said "Ray is extremely good in this role and manages to portray the anxiety the average man would feel on when called to land a large passenger plane."
+The production starred TV personality Ray Taylor in his second television drama role; the first had been Ashes to Ashes, also for director Patrick Barton.
+Co-star Betty Bobbitt was best known for appearing on Daly at Night.
+Barton said, "Ray is extremely good in this role and manages to portray the anxiety the average man would feel when called on to land a large passenger plane."

 Reception

 The Age called it "another local production that couldn't quite disentangle itself from technical shortcomings to get off the ground."